Getting started

 api_key

 parameter.
-This parameter is optional and given as an alternative to setting the environment variable.For details on all the options available in instantiating the DataAnalyzr
+This parameter is optional and given as an alternative to setting the environment variable.For documentation on the SQL-based analysis, please refer to the SQL Analysis Agent documentation.

 class, visit the API reference.